Brand Strategy is at the core of long-lasting companies. Here are the five essentials of every brand.

 These are not flowery statements that don’t affect the bottom line of your business–they have real-world impact.
 Your Mission or Vision Statement impacts your business goals and how you will measure success.
 Your purpose statement influences the culture of your business and how innovation is applied.

-A Mission + Vision Statement
+Incorporating a Mission + Vision Statement into your brand strategy

 The vision statement is concrete goals typically expressed with a number.
 A vacuum company might say “To be in 1 million homes across the west coast.”